-When arranging the delivery of your containers, consider these things: insurance, site access, and which company to use.
 It can seem like an unnerving task but if you follow the steps in this article you will be getting your shipping container delivered in no time.

-Today we’re going to look at generally how much it costs to transport a shipping container and the key things you need to consider when arranging your delivery.
+We’ll look at generally how much it costs to transport a shipping container and the key things you need to consider when arranging your delivery.

 If you’ve purchased used shipping containers, then, chances are you purchased them locally.
 It’s likely that if you purchased brand new shipping containers, they will be coming from Asia.
-This has big implications on the delivery cost.
+This has big implications for the delivery cost.

 If you have purchased new containers, then chances are they are coming from Asia.
 This means you have two choices.